gotchoices/MyCHIPs/doc/learn-tally.md

     entity and create the approprate database record (or properly recognize that it already exists).

-MyCHIPs will rely solely on the public signing key of a particular user to determine unique identity.
-A system administrator who can properly validate authentic identity by outside means may dare to manually update a public signing key on an existing peer record.
-And this may be appropriate in situations where a user has lost his key and needs to re-establish use of his account.
+MyCHIPs will rely primarily on the public signing key of a particular user to determine unique identity.
+A system administrator who can properly validate authentic identity by outside means might be confident enough to manually update a public signing key on an existing peer record.
+This may be appropriate in situations where a user has lost his key and needs to re-establish use of his account.
 But automated systems should probably just create a new record for any new, as-yet-unknown public key that is encountered.

+In addition, sites must consider the combination of CID and agent to be unique to each entity.

-The CHIP certificate contains (*mandatory):
+The CHIP certificate contains:
 ```
-  - *CHIP ID
-  - *Agent ID
-  - *Name                  {*name, given (* if individual)}
-  - *Contact               {*email, web, phone, mobile}
-  - Location               {address, city, state, code, country}
-  - Identity
-    - National             {country, id}
+  - Personal or entity contact information
+  - Information for addressing the entity's CHIP account
-    - Birth Information
+  - Information about the entity's identity
-      - Name               {base, given}
-      - Date
-      - Location           {address, city, state, code, country}
-  - *Signature public key
-  - Digital signature of above properties
 ```
-In JSON format, the certificate would look something like this (where properties shown as arrays can be a single object or an array):
+In JSON format, the certificate would look like this (properties shown as arrays can be a single object or an array):
 ```
 CHIPCert: {
   cid,